alavicka/pollux/README.md

 The source code is released under the **PolyForm Noncommercial License 1.0.0** for academic research, non-commercial experimentation, and scientific reproduction.
 A copy of the license is available at [https://polyformproject.org/licenses/noncommercial/1.0.0/](https://polyformproject.org/licenses/noncommercial/1.0.0/).

-The underlying algorithmic principles — specifically the native 24-dimensional Leech lattice straight-through estimation and the endogenous kinetic optimisation protocol — are the subject of a pending patent:
+A patent application covering specific **software and hardware-realisation aspects of the reference implementation** is pending:

 > **WIPO Application No. PCT/AT2026/060108 and Austrian Patent Application No. A65086/2026**

-Commercial utilization, deployment, or hardware integration of the proprietary Pollux architecture and its variants requires a commercial license from the patent holders.
+This application concerns implementation-level engineering and software architecture only.
+It claims no exclusivity over the underlying mathematical framework, lattice geometry, or dynamical equations described in the paper, which remain fully open for independent scientific replication and use.
+Commercial utilization, deployment, or hardware integration of the proprietary Pollux reference implementation requires a commercial license from the patent holder.
 Contact: [lavicka@cantab.net](mailto:lavicka@cantab.net)

+---

+## Data & Code Availability

+Trained checkpoints (`pollux_1152_10k.plx`/`.pt`, `pollux_1920_10k.plx`/`.pt`) are archived on Zenodo: [10.5281/zenodo.22254791](https://doi.org/10.5281/zenodo.22254791).
+The actively maintained code repository is on GitHub: [https://github.com/alavicka/pollux](https://github.com/alavicka/pollux); a snapshot corresponding to the paper is additionally archived on the same Zenodo record.

 ---